lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

     +-----------+---------+--------+----------+------------+-------------+

-To enable more cape developers to launch their designs to the market, CircuitHub has launched a http://campaign.circuithub.com[group buy campaign site].
+To enable more cape developers to launch their designs to the market, CircuitHub has launched a `group buy campaign site <https://hackaday.com/2014/11/13/circuithub-launches-group-buy-crowdsourcing-campaigns/>`_.
 You, as a cape developer, can choose how much markup you need to be paid for your work and launch the campaign to the public.
 Money is only collected if and when the desired target quantity is reached, so there's no risk that the boards will cost too much to be affordable.
 This is a great way to cost-effectively launch your boards to market!